 Music therapy is an experiential therapeutic intervention.
 Through music therapy clients process issues and emotions that might be difficult to verbalize in traditional talk therapy.
 Music therapy can enhance self-esteem, creativity, communication and interpersonal skills.
 It can be beneficial both during drug and alcohol inpatient treatment and after, as a healthy form of reflection, self-expression and community.

 At Clarity Way drug rehab center, our board-certified music therapist works with clients to integrate music therapy interventions into their customized treatment plan.
 Approaches consider musical preferences and comfort level.
 Clients are guided through an interactive therapeutic process that emerges from listening to, creating and/or performing music.
 Our comfortable, spacious music studio provides a welcoming, accepting setting for clients to work with music and address underlying issues that perpetuate drug addiction.
-Call 888-879-1289 now to learn about our music studio or click here.
+Call 888-879-1289 now to learn about our music studio or click here for information on our music studio.

 Benefits of music therapy include the following: